Skimo: Úrsula (Tatiana Martinez)

 She is the "I-always-do-the-right-thing" girl, and she is a very good friend of Fito and Tavo, but she ignores the fact that Tavo has a crush on her.
 Ursula is very intelligent and can fix almost any gadget.
 She is totally cool and is sometimes considered to be gothic or punk.
 She always wants Fito and Tavo to use their brains to solve their problems.
 Ursula is courageous and fearless; she is the opposite of Nora and Nori.
 She will sometimes bang Nora and Nori's heads together.
 She adds red highlights to her hair in Season two.
 Ursula is 16 years old.

 In season two, Ursula falls in love with Fito, who seems to have fallen in love with her too (ignoring the fact that they are always arguing).
 Their crush fades almost instantly, and from season 3 onward, she starts developing a crush on Tavo and tries several times to steal him from Cris.
 In the last episode of the show, Ursula leaves high school and accepts Tavo's proposal to have a romantic relationship.

 Shi (Paul Cortinas)

-He is a very good example of a videogame addict.
+He is a very good example of a video game addict.
 He was included in a very expensive arcade machine that Fito bought "because it has 3-D Graphics and it was very cheap".
-He is always playing at the arcade machine, and during the little times he leaves the machine, he plays handheld videogames.
+He is always playing at the arcade machine, and during the little times he leaves the machine, he plays handheld video games.
 He never allows anyone to touch the arcade when he is playing, except for Shila.
 In one episode, he receives a trophy for being the country's best gamer.
 Nobody really knows who this 12-year-old boy is.
 In the beginning, it was thought that Shi was speechless, but in the last episode is revealed that he speaks.